CameronS2005/arch_stuff/README.md

 BE CAREFUL WITH THESE SCRIPTS AS THEY COULD CAUSE DAMAGE TO YOUR DATA IF NOT CONFIGURED PROPERLEY!

-to use on a fresh copy of the archiso, simply modify the variables in the config of the script, and run "curl -s arch_install.sh -fsSL https://raw.githubusercontent.com/CameronS2005/arch_stuff/main/arch_install.sh; chmod +x arch_install.sh; ./arch_install.sh" and follow the directions!
+to use on a fresh copy of the archiso, simply modify the variables in the config of the script, and run "curl -o arch_install.sh -fsSL https://raw.githubusercontent.com/CameronS2005/arch_stuff/main/installer.sh; chmod +x installer.sh; ./installer.sh"

 # -------------------------------- #